Online Attorney-Client Agreement

 Attorney shall provide Client with every reasonable opportunity to acknowledge the attorney-client agreement if payment is sent first.

 After payment is received, Client shall be given access to a secure file sharing and collaboration platform.
-It is through this collaborative platform that Attorney shall request the necessary details to complete the Living Will.
-The finalized document shall be uploaded to the collaborative platform for Client to securely download the files.
+It is through this collaborative platform that Attorney shall request the necessary details to complete the Wills.
+The finalized documents shall be uploaded to the collaborative platform for Client to securely download the files.
 All documents and files that are part of these legal services are transferred between Attorney and Client through a secure collaborative file sharing platform.
+Private information, such as passwords, are left blank for Client to complete afterwards.
+Attorney does not require, and Client is advised not to disclose, anything that is private.

 3. LIMITATION OF ATTORNEY DUTIES: Attorney shall, through professional courtesy, answer reasonable questions from Client about the documents.
 Attorney shall not answer any question that extends beyond clarification or constitutes general legal advice about an estate plan.
-Client acknowledges that they are otherwise solely responsible for completing any blank provisions, having the document witnessed, and notarizing each page.
-Client further acknowledges that the document must be given to an attending physician to be incorporated into the patient's medical records.
+Client acknowledges that they are otherwise solely responsible for completing any blank provisions, having the document witnessed, notarizing each page, and having the two witnesses notarize a separate affidavit.
+Client further acknowledges that after death, the Will must be submitted to Probate Court.
+Attorney shall not handle any of these acts, unless a separate agreement is signed.
+Under this agreement, Attorney shall only provide a Will.
 Attorney shall not provide any additional legal services once Client receives the uncompleted document.
-Client expressly acknowledges that they should update the Living Will regularly, and that Attorney shall not provide any updates without a new agreement and fee.
+Client expressly acknowledges that they should update the Will regularly, and that Attorney shall not provide any updates without a new agreement and fee.

 5. CLIENT REPRESENTATIONS: Client represents that they are writing their own personal estate plan and intend to use the documents obtained from Attorney for lawful purposes.